ArkadyWey/docker/README.md

 Once you are happy try building the image with `docker build -t shop_api .`

 Once you are happy with your image run it with `docker run shop_api`

+Things to consider:

+- Even though we were using poetry locall, you can do a `pip install .` too
+- Do we need to change the command?
+Play arround
+- Can you not see the api in your browser?
+Have you tought about networking?

+# Part 2 - What about state?

+We have an api but we are dealing with state weird.
+We are keeping it in memory.
+So if our application dies, we lose all that info.
+Lets do one better and save it outside of the container as a json file.

+- Mount a volume
+- try stopping and starting the container, does the state persist?
+- At this stage there are probably too many arguments.
+Try putting it in a docker compose file

+# Part 3 - Multi Containers

+A more realistic setup is to perhaps use a DB.
+Lets configure Redis.

+- Add Redis to your docker compose
+- How does networking between redis and your api work?
+- Set Redis to have auth, how do we set auth info, and how do we pass auth info to our app?

+# Part 4 - Minikube

+Let's have a go at moving our application to kuberentes.
+We can start with Minikube, which is a locally hosted kuberentes service.
+Lets initially focus on getting all installed and running locally, and run the [hello world example](https://minikube.sigs.k8s.io/docs/start/).

+- Lets write a minimal .yaml file for our application (First the version with no Redis)
+- Now the .json saving version with mounting filesystem
+- Now spinning up a Redis DB